-Notes Scholarly Activity, Clinical Practice , and Professional Development Statement of Service in the Community Minimal contributions since last review.
+integrative capacities. e, and Professional Development Minimal contributions since last review.
 Involved in service and partnerships.
 Involved in service and partnerships.
 Intentional integration of outside work and teaching practice such that they are mutually beneficial.
-CV Minimal development since last review.
+Minimal development since last review.
 New publications, presentations, and/or partnerships.
-New publications, presentations, and/or partnerships that demonstrate a significant impact, contribution, or attention.
-Notes • Commitment to Service Collegialit ty in Relation to Teaching, Scholarshi p, and Service Statement of Service to The Seattle School Minimal contributions since last review.
+New publications, presentations, and/or partnerships that demonstrate a significant impact, contribution, or attention. · lity in Relation to Teaching, Scholarshi p, and Service Minimal contributions since last review.
 Involvement on committees, collaborates with other faculty and/or interdepartmentally.
 High levels of engagement on committees, collaborates with other faculty and/or interdepartmentally.
 Collaboratively initiates responses to address recognized needs.
-Leadership Minimal contributions since last review.
+Minimal contributions since last review.
 Instructor works to build and maintain trust, scholarship, and creativity in their relationships with faculty, staff, and/or beyond the institution.
-Instructor consistently works to build and maintain trust, scholarship, and creativity in their relationships with faculty, staff, and beyond the institution.
-Notes
+Instructor consistently works to build and maintain trust, scholarship, and creativity in their relationships with faculty, staff, and beyond the institution. • 1 review.
+Minimal development since last review.
+Ity in Relation to Teaching, Scholarshi Minimal contributions since last review.
+Minimal contributions since last Re, and Professional Development Minimal contributions since last review.
+Involved in service and partnerships.
+Minimal development since last review.
+New publications, presentations, and/or partnerships.
+Ity in Relation to Teaching, Scholarship, and Service Involvement on committees, collaborates with other faculty and/or interdepartmentally.
+Minimal contributions since last review.
+Involvement on committees, collaborates with other faculty and/or interdepartmentally.
+Minimal contributions since last review.
+Instructor works to build and maintain trust, scholarship, and creativity in their relationships with faculty, staff, and/or beyond the